mhmmdmn18/kalkulator-geometri/README.md

-# Kalkulator Geometri
+# Geometry Calculator

-- Dibuat menggunakan Java Netbeans dengan konsep OOP
+- Created using Java Netbeans with the concept of OOP
-- Program Kalkulator Geometri merupakan program untuk menghitung luas dan keliling suatu bangun
+- Geometry Calculator Program is a program to calculate the area and perimeter of a building.
-- Bangun yang dihitung luas dan kelilingnya mencakup beberapa dari Bangun Datar dan Bangun Ruang
+- Buildings that are calculated in area and perimeter include some Flat Buildings and Spatial Buildings
-- Untuk memenuhi nilai Ujian Akhir Semester mata kuliah Praktikum Pemrograman Berorientasi Objek
+- To fulfill the value of the Final Semester Examination of the "Object Oriented Programming Practicum" course